JimMarshall35/2DFarmingRPG/StardewDocs/docs/UI.md

             - ```bottom```
     - padding is applied
     - width and height of the element is the width and height of the laid out children ie ```auto```

+- Other types of widget should behave like a "canvas" widget.
+This allows images to be overlayed to create custom UI's.
+So far only the static widget does this (the main use case), but in time I will make all other ones do this

 In terms of widgets that actually implement an UI element there are (the names below are the exact names the xml nodes must have):
 - ```backgroundbox```